What’s the Cheapest Way to Move out of State

 If you are not in a hurry to switch homes, you should avoid summer moves.
 After all, it is the peak of the season for movers.
+And it is not the cheapest time of the year to move.
 Due to high demand, companies often increase their prices between May and September.

 Also, if you are thinking about moving during the holidays, keep in mind that not only the traffic jams will be tiring, but relocation companies might charge more.
 Avoid the beginning of months and weeks since those are the times when renters usually relocate.